Privacy Policy

 11.6 Right to object (Art.
 21 GDPR)

-Users may object to the processing of personal data at any time, provided that this is based on Art.
-6(1)(f) GDPR (legitimate interest).
+Users may object at any time to the processing of personal data, provided that such processing is based on Article 6(1)(f) of the GDPR (legitimate interest).

 11.7 Withdrawal of consent (Art.
 7(3) GDPR)

-Consent that has been given (e.g. for cookies, tracking, newsletters) can be withdrawn at any time with effect for the future.
-The lawfulness of the processing carried out until the withdrawal remains unaffected.
+Consent given (e.g. for cookies, tracking, newsletters) may be withdrawn at any time with effect for the future.
+The lawfulness of the processing carried out up to the point of withdrawal remains unaffected.

 11.8 Responsibility for published content

-Users are responsible for the content they make publicly available (e.g. advertisements, photos, reviews).
-We recommend that you carefully consider what information you share in publicly accessible areas.
+Users are personally responsible for the content they make publicly available (e.g. listings, photos, reviews).
+We recommend carefully considering what information is shared in publicly accessible areas.

 11.9 Responsibility for account security

-The user is obliged to treat their password as confidential and to notify us immediately if they suspect unauthorised use of their account.
+The user is obliged to keep their password confidential and to notify us immediately if there is any suspicion of unauthorised use of the account.

 11.10 Visibility via interfaces